 Give the Cloud Service a name, for example "My Cloud Service" and a description "My cloud service for development".
 It could be a good idea to have multiple cloud services for the same project, since each cloud service will have its own database.
 This means that you can have one cloud service for development - where it doesnt matter if you mess up your data - and one for production.

-Now you can select the newly created Backend as the Backend for your project.
+Now you can select the newly created cloud service as the active for your project.
+In the sidebar, click

 This means that any data requests, for example from a Query Records, when running in the editor will use this cloud service.

-Now your project is connected to a Backend with a Database.
+Now your project is connected to a Cloud Service with a Database.
 The best way to get an overview of the database is to open the Dashboard.
 You open it by clicking the